steven-varga/h5cpp-doc/docs/architecture.md

 **FYI:** there are no other public/unregistered macros other than `H5CPP_REGISTER_STRUCT`

 ### Using CAPI Functions
-By default the `hid_t` type automatically is converted to / from H5CPP `h5::hid_t<T>` templated identifiers.
-All HDF5 CAPI types are wrapped into `h5::impl::hid_t<T>` internal template, keeping binary compatibility, with the exception of `h5::pt_t` packet table handle.
+By default the `hid_t` type is automatically converted to / from H5CPP `h5::hid_t<T>` templated identifiers.
+All HDF5 CAPI identifiers are wrapped via the `h5::impl::hid_t<T>` internal template, maintaining binary compatibility, with the exception of `h5::pt_t` packet table handle.
 ```yacc
 T := [ file_handles | property_list ]
 file_handles   := [ fd_t | ds_t | att_t | err_t | grp_t | id_t | obj_t ]